Ral151/AI-Workflow-Design/README.md

    - Access token from [HuggingFace](https://huggingface.co/settings/tokens)

 7. **VPN**
-   - Connect your device with any VPN to ensure you can access Gemini and run the workflow.
+   - Connect your device with any VPN to ensure you can access OpenAI and run the workflow.

 8. **ConvertAPI**
    - Token from [ConvertAPI](https://www.convertapi.com/a/authentication)